Haitian president's hometown holds funeral amid violence

 |

-CAP-HAITIEN, Haiti (AP) — The hometown of slain Haitian President Jovenel Moïse received his body on Friday for a private funeral amid heavy security following violent protests and fears of political volatility in the Caribbean nation.
+CAP-HAITIEN, Haiti (AP) — The body of slain Haitian President Jovenel Moïse was returned to his hometown yesterday for a private funeral amid heavy security, following violent protests and fears of political volatility in the country.

+His widow, Martine Moïse, arrived to cries of “Justice!
+Justice!” as she headed straight to her husband's casket, climbing the stairs and stopping in front of it.
+Her right arm in a sling, she lay her left arm on the casket and then brought it to her heart as she stood there in silence.
+Her eyes filled with tears as her three children joined her.

+Minutes later, a group of supporters grabbed a large portrait of Moïse and paraded with it as the police band began to play the national anthem over loud wails.

 “This is something that will be engraved in our memory,” said Pedro Guilloume, a Cap-Haitien resident who hoped to attend the funeral.
 “Let all Haitians channel solidarity.”